Curious Expedition

 Users express a desire for deeper character development, suggesting the inclusion of a custom character designer to enhance personalization and engagement with the characters.

-“I love how the character development allows for deep emotional connections with each character, making their growth feel personal and impactful.”
+“I love how the character development allows for deep emotional connections with the characters, making their growth feel meaningful.”